 Lake Tahoe Chapter, NSDAR, Historic Preservation Project

-For more information on the history of the cemetery and the stories of the people buried there, please go to: http://www.laketahoemuseum.org/pioneer-cemetery.
-If you would like to contact the Improvement Committee, please email Chair Rosemary Manning at altahoepioneercemetery@mail.com.
+If you would like to contact the Improvement Committee please email Committee Chair Rosemary Manning at altahoepioneercemetery@gmail.com.

 Restored gravestone of Richard Peter (1804-1866)